shaloo/web3-user-personas/docs/personas/persona-1-de-fi-degen.md

 - ## tl;dr

-    DeFi Degens have a extreme-risk mindset.
+    DeFi Degens have an extreme-risk taking mindset.
 They chase the highest yields using high-risk strategies.
-Mostly males in 25-35 age group, retail investors with primary user base in North America and largest growth volumes in Asia.
+Mostly comprised of retail investors, males in 25-35 age group, with primary user base in North America and largest growth volumes in Asia.

     * Fast movers, pushing the boundaries for trades and gains, appear as rash to traditional finance folks.

     * Work with significant capital towards yield farming (APY), memecoin snapping, leverage trading, and cross-chain arbitrage.
-Actively use platforms that enable flash loans, yield aggregators, trading bots, perpetuals, and security tools for rug pull monitoring.
-Deal with [slow settlements on blockchain](https://www.weex.com/news/detail/why-stablecoins-deserve-faster-blockchain-settlements-and-how-theyre-getting-there-213079) even today.

     * Believe in the core values of anonymity, decentralization, and asymmetric bets.

     * Willing to experiment and try new solutions to explore.
-Hang out on Telegram/Discord alpha groups, value influencer endorsements, and transparent community sharing of win/losses.
+Hang out on Telegram/Discord alpha groups, value influencer endorsements, and transparent community sharing of wins/losses.

     * Driven by exponential returns, early mover advantage, social status, and financial independence from traditional systems.
 Provide much needed liquidity and visibility to early stage projects.

+    * Actively use platforms that enable flash loans, yield aggregators, trading bots, perpetuals, and security tools for rug pull monitoring.
+Struggle with [slow settlements on blockchain](https://www.weex.com/news/detail/why-stablecoins-deserve-faster-blockchain-settlements-and-how-theyre-getting-there-213079).

     * Require real-time price feeds with instant execution, multi-chain wallet integration, smart contract audit indicators, portfolio tracking with APY indicators optimizing returns, social signals indicating community activity, and automated stop-loss or risk management as they often fail to set controls in the hurry to act.